Managing Board and Executive Committee

 The Executive Committee was installed to enable faster strategic alignment and operational execution by increasing our focus on the development of our business, innovation and people.

-The Executive Committee comprises the Managing Board members as well as five senior executives with responsibility respectively for DSM Nutritional Products (Chris Goppelsroeder), DSM Food Specialties and Corporate Mergers & Acquisitions (Philip Eykerman), the Materials cluster (Helen Mets as of 15 February 2020), the DSM Innovation Center (Patricia Malarkey), and Group People & Organization (Judith Wiese until 1 September 2020 and as of 1 September 2020 Cristina Monteiro).
-The latter senior executives are appointed by the Co-CEOs after consultation with the Supervisory Board.
+The Executive Committee comprises the Managing Board members as well as four senior executives with responsibility respectively for DSM Food Specialties and Corporate Mergers & Acquisitions (Philip Eykerman), the DSM Materials cluster (Helen Mets), the DSM Innovation Center (Patricia Malarkey), and People & Organization (Cristina Monteiro).
+Due to a temporary leave of absence on the part of Cristina Monteiro as of 15 October 2021, Geraldine Matchett took over responsibility for People & Organization on an ad interim basis.
+Upon the retirement of Chris Goppelsroeder as President DSM Nutritional Products, Dimitri de Vreeze stepped into this role in his capacity as Chief Operating Officer as of 1 April 2021.
+The senior executives serving on the Executive Committee are appointed by the Co-CEOs after consultation with the Supervisory Board.
 The Executive Committee focuses on topics such as our company’s overall strategy and direction, review of business results, functional and regional strategies, budget-setting, and people and organization.
 The statutory responsibilities of the Managing Board remain unchanged.

 The Managing Board is ultimately responsible for our company’s strategy, portfolio management, the deployment of human capital and financial capital resources, the risk management system, financial performance, and performance in the area of sustainability.
 The Managing Board is thus also accountable to the Supervisory Board for our strategy and management.
 Notwithstanding that accountability, the full Executive Committee attends the Supervisory Board meetings.

 The members of the Managing Board are collectively responsible for the management of DSM.
-In addition to this collective responsibility, Managing Board members have individual responsibility for certain tasks, business clusters, functional areas and regions.
+In addition to this collective responsibility, Managing Board members have individual responsibility for certain tasks, businesses, functional areas and regions.
 The distribution of these tasks is published on the company website.

 The remuneration of Managing Board members is determined by the Supervisory Board based on the remuneration policy approved by the General Meeting of Shareholders.
 The remuneration policy for the Managing Board can be found on the company website.